Zymplectic/Zymplectic-Project/README.md

 - Supports both unconstrained and constrained Hamiltonian systems
 - Extensive collection of symplectic integration coefficients (text file *integrators.zym*)
 - Large library of Hamiltonian systems with 100+ examples in C/C++ with applications in chaos and KAM theory
-- Fully self-contained: No installation, no external dependencies, extracted from 7z archive
+- Fully self-contained: No installation, no external dependencies
 - Powerful GUI for compiling and simulating systems with a single click
 - Practical OpenGL-based graphics utilities
 - Powered by MinGW-w64 toolchains for high performance and flexibility

 ### Getting Started
 - Download Zymplectic (bundled with clang or gcc)
-- Extract files to a folder
+- Extract files from the 7z archive to a folder
 - Run Zymplectic.exe
 - Open an example or create your own Hamiltonian system using the provided templates

 :exclamation: Zymplectic.exe is only Windows (win64) compatible at the moment. <br>
-Integration coefficients and dynamical systems may still be accessed on any operating systems.
+Integration coefficients and source files of dynamical systems may still be accessed on any operating systems.

 <img width="768" height="798" alt="interface" src="https://github.com/user-attachments/assets/0a908dde-f68c-4420-bb40-31186a1afdaf" /> <br>
 Zymplectic graphics window and GUI (Windows 10) simulating a constrained pendulum system.
 Command window not shown.